So, sometimes I do this thing where I make my life more difficult than it has to be.

-Anyway, the thing with this sauce is that it costs a bit more than a jar of sauce from the store and you need to let it simmer on the stove for hours and hours.
+Anyway, the thing with this spaghetti sauce recipe is that it costs a bit more than a jar of sauce from the store and you need to let it simmer on the stove for hours and hours.
 That said, it’s so super worth it.

 Besides, having a big pot of spaghetti sauce simmering away for hours not only makes you feel all domesticated, it makes the house smell divine.

 Give this a try the next time you’re having a spaghetti dinner.
 You won’t regret it!
 It also works great in lasagna or any other pasta recipe!

 Homemade italian Spaghetti Sauce